alexespejo/project-argus/README.md

 IOT: Raspberry PI, Raspberry PI Camera V2, Python, Flask, OpenCV

-APP: HTML, CSS, JavaScript, React, Tailwind, SCSS
+APP: HTML, CSS, JavaScript, Boostrap, SCSS

 BACKEND: Python, Flask, Firebase, Firestore

+### Futures

+Plan to fully create the app in React.js
+-Implement pyTorch or TensorFlow to the face recognition system -Bring in D3 for processing analytics to the app